matrix-org/matrix-spec-proposals/proposals/4080-cryptographic-identities.md

 ##### GET /_matrix/client/v4/sync

-The `/sync` endpoint will need to be extended to report the one-time pseudoID count.
-In the response, a `one_time_pseudoids_count` field is added.
-This is a mapping of pseudoID algorithm (ie. ed25519) to the count of `one_time_pseudoids` for that algorithm.
+The `/sync` endpoint will need to be extended to report the one-time cryptoID count.
+In the response, a `one_time_cryptoids_count` field is added.
+This is a mapping of cryptoID algorithm (ie. ed25519) to the count of `one_time_cryptoids` for that algorithm.

 200 OK Response:
 ```
 {
     ...,
-    one_time_pseudoids_count: map[string]int
+    one_time_cryptoids_count: map[string]int
 }
 ```

-The `/sync` endpoint also requires an extension of the `InvitedRoom` parameter to include a `one_time_pseudoid` field which is the pseudoID that was selected by the user’s homeserver when creating the invite event.
-This field is necessary in order to inform the client which pseudoID was used to create the invite event since homeservers translate all pseudoIDs to regular mxids when sending events to the client.
+The `/sync` endpoint also requires an extension of the `InvitedRoom` parameter to include a `one_time_cryptoid` field which is the cryptoID that was selected by the user’s homeserver when creating the invite event.
+This field is necessary in order to inform the client which cryptoID was used to create the invite event since homeservers translate all cryptoIDs to regular mxids when sending events to the client.
 Then the client can track this association internally in order to correctly sign future events sent to the room.

 200 OK Response (InvitedRoom JSON Object):
 ```
 {
     invite_state:  InviteState,
-    one_time_pseudoid: string
+    one_time_cryptoid: string
 }
 ```